-If your energy savings initiative will result in energy savings over a period longer than 15 months, you can continue the treatment under a new implementation period.
+If the ACPs' energy savings initiative will result in energy savings over a period longer than 15 months, they can continue the treatment under a new implementation period.

-You must determine and document the length of each implementation period prior to the implementation date, that is, before the start date of the first implementation period.
+ACPs must determine and document the length of each implementation period prior to the implementation date, that is, before the start date of the first implementation period.